keboola/connection-docs/manipulation/transformations/sandbox/index.md

 A Redshift sandbox always uses the latest Redshift version available on the cluster.

 ## Working with Sandbox
-There are two types of sandboxes -- **Transformation Sandbox** and **Plain Sandbox**.
+There are two types of sandboxes: Plain Sandbox and Transformation Sandbox.
-Transformation Sandbox is tied to a specific transformation bucket and data is loaded into it through input mapping.
-It is useful for developing and debugging transformation code.

-Plain Sandbox allows you to load any data from Storage and is suitable for data exploration and experiments.

-The sandboxes differ in their behaviour:

-- **Plain Sandbox** -- Load tables from Storage into your sandbox.
-The data is always loaded from scratch.
+**Plain Sandbox**

+- Great for **data exploration and experiments** run on the copies of the tables you select.
+- Loads any data from Storage.
-When modifying the input mapping (for example, by adding another table), the old sandbox is deleted and a new one is created.
+- Loads data from scratch.
+For example, if you want to add another table, the old sandbox is by default deleted and a new one is created.
+To add a table to your already existing, working sandbox and keep its state, select the *Preserve* option.

+**Transformation Sandbox**

+- Tied to a specific transformation bucket.
+- Intended for **gradual development and debugging** of your transformation code.
-- **Transformation Sandbox** -- Use for gradual development of transformations; the input structure can be modified during the process without deleting the current state of the sandbox.
+- Input structure can be modified during the process without deleting the current state of the sandbox.
+- Data is loaded through input mapping.

-### Plain Sandbox
+### Create Plain Sandbox
-To create credentials to Plain Sandbox, go to **Transformations** section and use the **Sandbox** button.
+To create credentials to Plain Sandbox, go to the **Transformations** section and use the **Sandbox** button.

 {: .image-popup}
 ![Screenshot - Plain Sandbox](/manipulation/transformations/sandbox/howto-plain-sandbox-1.png)